GINNOV/iamsblog/Amiga/Tools/ADFinder/readme.md

 9.	✅ Rename files and folders
 10.	✅ Sorting (different kinds)
 11.	✅ Preferences
-12.	✅ Create blank image
+12.	✅ Create blank image for FSO/FFS
 13. ✅ Add files to image
+14. ✅ Set file permissions and attributes
+15. ✅ Retrieve permissions and attributes
+16. ✅ Text Editor built in

-## Work in Progress
+## Work in Progress / Thinking about
 19.	👷🏻 Add files via Drag and Drop
 20.	👷🏻 Compare two ADF images (raw or files matching?)
 21.	👷🏻 Auto convert audio when adding them to an image
 22.	👷🏻 Auto convert image format when adding them to an image
-23.	👷🏻 Text view (to copy files)
-24.	👷🏻 Download files
+23.	👷🏻 Download files

 ## Users requests